tarunsachdeva/blog/_posts/2019-04-23-company-system-versatility.markdown

 I've referred to the Company System, or Leadership Lattice framework in a number of contexts recently, and what I've found to be true is that it's truly versatile in it's uses.

-* As a mental model for company structure - The company system is a first principles breakdown of a company and how it works.
-Individuals, joining teams - it's key constituents being the individuals, teams, products, customers, and ultimately a grand vision.
+* As a model for company building - The company system is a first principles breakdown of a company and how it works.
+It starts with individuals, being organized into teams of all sizes, responsible for products and services that are adopted by a market of customers.
+The result of this has a broader impact, often encompassed as a mission or vision.
 There is also the leader themself, and the broader governance layer that is responsible for the whole operation.

 * As a learning framework - Leadership is one of the most written about topics, and social media has created advice overload.
 The system is a way of mentally categorizing insight and techniques - for better recall and to avoid recency bias.